NewKnave/Mini-Commerce/README.md

-# NKMiniProject
+# Mini Commerce

-Project concepts.
-A public repository
+A concept on what a digital market is